-Having to deal with the aftermath of a disaster that has affected your home can be stressful and often, traumatic.
-Paul Davis shares the following tips and information that will help the recovery process go smoother.
+The aftermath of any disaster that has directly affected your residence is most often is a traumatic situation that is filled with stress and uncertainty.
+Paul Davis provides the following information and tips that should help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (630) 778-7285

-- Obviously, it’s always important to make sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to let them know you are all safe.
+- Of course, it is always important to make sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to assure them that you are all safe.

 - Report the damage to your insurance company as soon as you can.

 - Keep a listing of all household goods or personal belongings that you have thrown out and receipts for any expenses you incur in protecting your property.

 - Is your house safe?
 Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)